ScreamingDev/magento-devMode/doc/30-core.md

 ## Config

+In `Development > Core > Config` you can:

 - Take a look at the rewrites
-Go to `Development > Core > Config`
+- Crontabs that will be done
+- All active observer

 ### Rewrites

-Find a list of rewrites over every module.
+Find a list of rewrites for every module.

 ![Rewrites in menu "Development" > "Core" > "Config"](https://f.cloud.github.com/assets/2559177/1061743/b6feb66c-11fe-11e3-9f5f-7e92a6df97be.png)